apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Rumor Roundup: Brock Lesnar plan, WWE creative issue, Roman Reigns’ title reign, more!**
+**Niger closes airspace as ECOWAS deadline for coup reversal expires**

-You can read more about it [here](https://www.cagesideseats.com/2023/8/7/23822326/rumor-roundup-aug-7-2023-brock-lesnar-plan-wwe-creative-issue-roman-reigns-title-reign).
+You can read more about it [here](https://www.aljazeera.com/news/2023/8/7/niger-closes-airspace-as-ecowas-deadline-for-coup-reversal-expires).

 ## Requirements
 - Python 3.8